R2Northstar/ModdingDocs/docs/source/reference/northstar/usefulfuncs.rst

 .. note::

-    A few build-in functions you can give as arguments to sort an array.
+    A few built-in functions you can give as arguments to sort an array.

     .. dropdown:: Array Sort Functions